 For more on developing a tax-efficient charitable giving plan, see our webinar here: How to Create a Charitable Giving Strategy

-There’s no rule that you have to spend the money, you can also invest in taxable brokerage account!
+There’s no rule that you have to spend the money, you can also reinvest your required minimum distribution in a taxable brokerage account!

 While this will require some taxes to be paid, a large majority of your withdrawal can then be reinvested and grow in a taxable brokerage account where it will be subject to much less in taxes later.
 Unlike withdrawals from your IRA, which are taxed at ordinary income tax rates, investment gains in a taxable brokerage account are taxed at long term capital gains tax rates, which are lower.